ALL about Chamomile

 Benefits of Chamomile

 For centuries, chamomile has been touted as a mild sedative.
-I'm not sure if there's any scientific proof of chamomile's calming effects.
+I don't know if there's any scientific proof of chamomile's calming effects.
 But I can tell you, it sure works for me!

 When I'm stressed or tossing-and-turning trying to fall asleep, a warm cup of chamomile tea always does the trick.